sequelize/sequelize-typescript/README.md

 #### Associations

-For Relations between entities there some annotations like `BelongsTo`, `HasOne` or `BelongsToMany` that can be used.
+For Relations between entities there are some annotations like `BelongsTo`, `HasOne` or `BelongsToMany` that can be used.
 To define foreign keys, use the `ForeignKey` annotation.

 **Many-To-Many**